 No two property investors are alike and each is looking for something different from their investment.
-Most property investors state that both capital growth and rental yield are important, taking both into consideration before purchasing an investment property.
+Most property investors state that both capital growth and rental yield are important.
+And taking both into consideration before purchasing an investment property is essential for most.

 Understanding the capital growth prospects of a property can give you an idea of how long you might plan to hold onto a property before selling it.
 For some investors, getting a lump sum return may fall into their plans for retirement or savings, while rental yields may be important for those looking to gain monthly passive income (find more details on where to invest money to get monthly income in this post).

 With careful planning and research, you can make an informed decision about your investment and the type of financial returns you might get from it.

 Early in your process of finding an investment property, there are several things you should keep in mind that can help you to maximise capital growth potential.